sfopenvoting/sfopenvoting.github.io/README.md

 ## More to come

-* Supporter list
 * Local news coverage
-* How you can help
+* How you can help (e.g. sample letter of support).
 * FAQ
 * And more!